On the Kalīla wa-Dimna

 §29.
 Returning one last time to the first paragraph of Part I here, I reiterate that I described as “multiform” not only the received text of the Kalīla wa-Dimna, which is attested in many different versions, but also the aetiological narratives that were attached to this text, which are also attested in different versions.
 In Part II, I will concentrate on two such different versions of aetiologizing the Kalīla wa-Dimna, and I will argue that such aetiological narratives were designed to explain not only the genesis of such a book but also its multiform reception in the many different societies that were affected by this collection of fables—and that in turn affected the content of these fables.

-Part II: A West European parallel to the mythological version of the aetiology of the Kalīla wa-Dimna
+Part II: A Western European parallel to the mythological version of an aetiology for the Kalīla wa-Dimna

 §1a.
 This narrative is attested in countless versions, the most extensive and comprehensive of which is a massive text written in Old French and dating to the early thirteenth century CE.
 This text is commonly designated by English-speaking experts as the Vulgate Cycle or the Arthurian Vulgate—and by French-speaking experts as la vulgate arthurienne en prose.
 The narrative of this Vulgate Cycle is contained in a text extending to roughly four thousand quarto pages (the three attested manuscripts are catalogued this way: London, British Library, “Add.”
 MS 10292, 10293, and 10294).
 This text is remarkably cohesive in its central purpose, which is, to represent the Grail as essential for life not because the overall content of this narrative about the Grail has any single meaning but because the narrative, as narrative, highlights one simple and obvious fact, which is, that we see here a monumental book containing a vast variety of stories—stylized as fables—about King Arthur, his knights, and beyond.
 I highlight the idea that this book “contains” the stories—in the sense that the Vulgate Cycle, as a book, is a “container” of these fables.